 "Definite goodness" (nihshreyasa in Sanskirt, ngelek in Tibetan) is another name we see used for "nirvana."
-It is most common in the combination of "the higher realms and definite goodness," being two goals of spiritual practice.
+It is

 "There is a deep place, o Subhuti, where you can go.
 You can call it emptiness, or the end of the signs of things, or the fantasy finished, or no longer making things, or the fact that nothing ever started, or freedom from desire, or the end, or passing beyond grief, or peace, or the real nature of things, or the final end, or the realm of all things.
 These are the places, deeper far than deep; and all are words for nirvana itself."